Pieces of Wood

 The heartwood is uniformly yellow-brown with a red-gold lustre.
 The pore structure is fine and the growth rings have alternate light and dark coloured areas giving a characteristic pink-red striped figure.
 The grain is straight to interlocked or irregular and the texture moderately fine and even.
 This very hard, heavy, tough wood is exceptionally strong.

-Purpleheart Purpleheart
+Purpleheart

 Peltogyne spp

-Amazon basin, Colombia, Guyana, Surinam, & Vanezuela
+Amazon basin, Colombia, Guyana, Surinam, & Venezuela

 This wood is best known for its unusual purple color and has exceptional bending strength (far stronger than Maple, Oak, or Teak) with a high tolerance to shock loading.
 It is highly desired by hobbyists and craftsmen who use this hard heavy wood in small projects.
 The trees grow to 150 feet with trunk diameters up to 48 inches.
 Purpleheart will slowly lose its color and turn to a rich-brown hue when cut due to oxidation.

-Bolivian Rosewood Rosewood, Bolivian
+Rosewood, Bolivian

 Machaerium schleroxylon